As a Windows service, RPM Remote Print Manager® ("RPM") cannot access shared printers on your network or shared folders.

 Similarly, the filter action uses credentials and has the 'interact with desktop' option:

-One thing we found with printing is that Windows expects that print drivers do not need the user’s desktop, but in actual practice, this is often not the case.
-We noticed for some printers, you could print just fine in a regular login session, but nothing happened when you tried to print from the RPM service.
+One thing we found with printing is that Windows expects that print drivers do not need the user's desktop, but in actual practice, this is often not the case.
+For example, we noticed for some printers, you could print just fine in a regular login session, but nothing happened when you tried to print from the RPM service.

 We overcame this by giving actions the ability to interact with the desktop.